-Measure: English as a Second Language Floor Target Weight ESL Level 1: Beginning ESL Literacy 17.8 100.0 # of test takers ESL Level 2: Low Beginning ESL 42.4 100 # of test takers ESL Level 3: High Beginning ESL 41.2 71.2 # of test takers ESL Level 4: Low Intermediate ESL 32.4 62.4 # of test takers ESL Level 5: High Intermediate ESL 21.9 63.3 # of test takers ESL Level 6: Advanced ESL 8.8 33.3 # of test takers
+Measure: English as a Second Language Floor Target Weight ESL Level 1: Beginning ESL Literacy 17.8 100.0 # of test takers ESL Level 2: Low Beginning ESL 42.4 100 # of test takers ESL Level 3: High Beginning ESL 41.2 71.2 # of test takers

+ESL Level 4: Low Intermediate ESL 32.4 62.4 # of test takers ESL Level 5: High Intermediate ESL 21.9 63.3 # of test takers ESL Level 6: Advanced ESL 8.8 33.3 # of test takers

-Student Achievement Indicator
+Student Achievement Category

-This indicator reflects the rate of students who completed a program of study and earned a secondary credential or a high-level, industry-recognized career and technical education (CTE) certification and certifications in child development, medical/nurse assisting, or information technology.
+This indicator reflects the rate of students who completed a program of study and either passed a portion of a secondary credential assessment or earned a secondary credential, or a high-level, industry-recognized career and technical education (CTE) certification and certifications in child development, medical/nurse assisting, or information technology.

 - 1. Earned Secondary Credential Measure: - a.
 This measure captures the percentage of eligible students who earned a GED, and the percentage of students who earned an NEDP. - b.
-Floor and Target: The floor is 0%, and the target 100%. - 2.
+Floor and Target: The floor is based on setting the probability of passing the GED given a "likely to pass" score on the GED Ready at 50% of the range between the floor and target.
+The target is set at the aspirational goal of 100%.
+The floor is 0%, and the target 100%.
+The floor and target will follow the business rules to be updated for the 2018-19 PMF Guide. - 2.
 GED Subject Test Achievement Measure: - a.
-This measure captures the percentage of eligible students who pass individual GED subject tests as they work toward achieving the GED credential.
+This measure captures the percentage of eligible students who pass individual GED subject tests as they work toward achieving the GED credential. - b.

-- b.
 Floor and Target: The floor is based on setting the probability of passing the GED given a "likely to pass" score on the GED Ready at 50% of the range between the floor and target.
-The target is set at the aspirational goal of 100%. - 3.
-Earned High-Level Certification Measure31: - a.
+The target is set at the aspirational goal of 100%.
+The floor and target will follow the business rules to be updated for the 2018-19 PMF Guide. - 3.
+Earned High-Level Certification Measure43: - a.
 This measure captures the percentage of eligible students who earn an industry-recognized CTE certification that includes rigorous assessments and requirements and that leads to higher wages in a high-demand field.

-Measure Floor Target Weight Earned secondary credential 0.0 100.0 # of test takers GED subject test achievement 40.0 100.0 # of test takers Earned high-level certification N/A N/A N/A
+Measure Floor Target Weight Earned secondary credential 4 0.0 100.0 # of test takers GED subject test achievement 40.0 100.0 # of test takers Earned high-level certification N/A N/A N/A

-College and Career Readiness Indicator
+College and Career Readiness Category

-This indicator includes measures that capture students' employment outcomes or entry into postsecondary education.
+This category includes measures that capture students' employment outcomes or entry into postsecondary education.
 It looks at whether students who entered the adult education program either retained or entered a job or entered postsecondary education or training after exiting the program.
 Realizing that it is hard to follow up with every student who exited a program, schools can earn points for this measure so long as they have surveyed at least 50% of their exiting students.
 Conversely, schools that do not survey at least 50% of their exiting students earn zero points for the measure in this indicator.